 You will work on and gain experience in a real project.
-These projects cover topics like
+These projects are clustered in themes.
+Open the hyperlink of the themes below to discover the projects you can work on:

 - Energy Transition

 - Building with Nature

 - Water Technology

 - Circular Economy

 - Data Science

 - Water Safety and Spatial Planning

-- Aquaculture
+- Aquaculture in Delta Areas

 - Marine Biobased Specialties

+- Biobased Building

 - Supply Chain Innovation

+- Water and Energy

 Stakeholders and experts from the work field are looking forward to collaborate with you and to find solutions to the challenges they currently encounter.
 Your contribution will be of direct use to them, and future minor participants will build on your results.
-At the Project portfolio you will find more details about these topics and projects you can work on.
+At the Project Portfolio you will find more details about these topics and projects you can work on, including requirements and start dates.